 - Summer Pell Grant

 - Students only are eligible for the summer Pell Grant if they received Pell funds for only fall 2014 or spring 2015 OR if the student was paid less than full-time in either fall 2014 or spring 2015.
 For financial aid purposes, 12 credit hours or more is considered full-time; 9-11 credit hours is considered three-quarter-time; 6-8 credit hours is considered half-time; and 5 or less credit hours is considered less than half-time.

 - Return of Title IV

 - If a student has non-attends or withdrawals in all courses for a particular summer session, the student's aid will be recalculated for return of Title IV aid.
+The student is responsible for any overpayment.
 Examples are available in the Financial Aid Office (S107).